Burnevale History, Family Crest & Coats of Arms

 Early History of the Burnevale family

-Another 235 words (17 lines of text) covering the years 1069, 1150, 1190, and 1333 are included under the topic Early Burnevale History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Burnevale research.
+Another 119 words (8 lines of text) covering the years 1069, 1150, 1190, and 1333 are included under the topic Early Burnevale History in all our PDF Extended History products and printed products wherever possible.

 Burnevale Spelling Variations